 TEEN EMPOWERMENT PROGRAMS

-Teen Empowerment has five program sites.
+Teen Empowerment has four program sites.
 At each site, we hire 12 young people, ages 14-21, for jobs as youth organizers.
 Their job is to address serious issues in their community by organizing initiatives that involve other youth in creating positive change.
 Youth organizers are hired for 8-10 hours per week during the school year and 20 hours per week during the summer.

-TE has three sites in Boston, MA, a site in the Southwest Quadrant of Rochester, NY, and a city-wide site in Somerville, MA.
+TE has two sites in Boston, MA, a site in the Southwest Quadrant of Rochester, NY, and a city-wide site in Somerville, MA.
 As part of our programming in Boston and Somerville, we organize an annual Youth Peace Conference.
 We also work on special projects.